3 Common Questions About Writing Careers

 - Read.
 Reading the work of other writers will help improve your own writing.
 Find some good role models and read everything they produce.
 Pay attention to what works and note what doesn't work.

 - Share your work.
-Don't be shy about your writing.
+Writing careers can make excellent jobs for shy people.
+However, it's important not to be too shy about your writing.
 Although it can feel tough at first, getting feedback on your work will help you improve.
 Listen to others' opinions with an open mind.
 A good writing class or workshop will help you connect with other writers who share your love for words.

 - Get your name out there.
 Increasingly, writers are responsible for promoting their own work.
 For example, if you write fiction, you might be responsible for planning your public readings.
 If you have a blog, social media can help you get the word out.
 And if you want to work in an office, then meeting deadlines and working well with editors and other colleagues can help boost your reputation.
 Simply put, be prepared to promote your writing talent and overall professionalism.